henrythemes/jekyll-bootstrap-theme/introngs1505/labs/filetypes.md

 The best way to see all the different file formats is to run a small pipeline and see which files we encounter along the way.
 The pipeline is roughly the same steps you'll do in the resequencing part of the course, so the focus now is not to learn how the programs work.
-The data is from a sequencing of the adenovirus genome, which is tiny compared to the human genom (36kb vs 3gb).
+The data is from a sequencing of the adenovirus genome, which is tiny compared to the human genome (36kb vs 3gb).

 The starting point of the pipeline is reads fresh from the sequencing machine in fastq format, and a reference genome in fasta format.
 The goal of the exercise is to look at our aligned reads in a genome viewer together with the annotations of the adenovirus genome.